BaiukIL/console-tanks-game/README.md

 Tank Game

-It is console game written in Pyton 3.6 which supports Linux devices
+Console game; written in Pyton 3.6.
+Supports Linux devices

 How to play game?